evga/retard.js/README.md

 - A `ReactiveValue` can capture the function that reads it
   - this happens only if the function uses `v.read()` and ...
   - if the function is wrapped in a `ReactiveCallback`

-  > [!IMPORTANT]
-  > this DOES NOT work if the function uses `v.value`

-  > [!NOTE]
-  > Other frameworks have additional methods/options like `untrack` to allow reading the value without triggering reactivity.
-This is not needed here, just access `v.value` directly.

 - The function will be called again if/when the value is updated
   - this happens when you do `value.write()` or ...
   - when you do `value.changed()`
 - Reactive elements allow functions to be defined as childs:
   - these function are wrapped in a `ReactiveCallback`
   - the child is automatically updated if/when needed

+> [!IMPORTANT]
+> using `v.value` directly DOES NOT trigger reactivity

+> [!NOTE]
+> Other frameworks have additional methods/options like `untrack` to allow reading the value without triggering reactivity.
+This is not needed here, just access `v.value` directly.

 ### <a name='ReactiveValues'></a>Reactive Values